Mitsubishi Motors reports second-quarter loss due to coronavirus slump

-TOKYO, Nov 4 (Reuters) - Mitsubishi Motors Corp on Wednesday reported a 29.3 billion yen ($279.10 million) operating loss in the three months ended Sept.
+TOKYO (Reuters) - Mitsubishi Motors Corp 7211.T on Wednesday reported a 29.3 billion yen ($279.10 million) operating loss in the three months ended Sept.
 30 compared with a 6.3 billion yen profit a year earlier as sales shrank during the coronavirus pandemic.

 The maker of the Outlander SUV is cutting its workforce and production capacity, and is closing unprofitable dealerships in a bid to slash fixed costs by a fifth within two years.

+“Our restructuring plan is progressing faster than we anticipated.
+We have cut costs faster than we initially planned,” Takao Kato, Mitsubishi Motors’ CEO, said in a telephone press briefing after the company released its results.

-Japan’s sixth largest automaker kept its full-year forecast for a operating loss of 140 billion yen.
+Japan’s sixth-largest automaker kept its full-year forecast for an operating loss of 140 billion yen.
 That is more than an average estimate for a 115.2 billion yen loss compiled from 15 analysts polled by Refinitiv.

-In a bid to lift annual operating profit to 50 billion yen by 2023 the junior member of the Nissan-Renault automaking group, is also reducing its presence in Europe and North America and to focus on Asia.
+In a bid to lift annual operating profit to 50 billion yen by 2023 the junior member of the Nissan-Renault automaking group, is also reducing its presence in Europe and North America and will be focusing on Asia.

 Our Standards: The Thomson Reuters Trust Principles.